 - Critical service-learning challenges students to think beyond their current understandings while also connecting their experiences to course content, personal behavior, and future action.

 How Do I Engage Students with Service-Learning?

 Bellevue College students have busy lives, and it’s likely that at least one will protest to being asked to do service-learning.
 While there is no single solution to getting universal student buy-in, there are some things that instructors should consider as they develop and implement their courses.
 When in doubt, reach out to RISE for support.

-- Sincerely and passionately explaining why the instructor chose service-learning, on the first day of class, can help build support among students.
+- On the first day of class, sincerely and passionately explaining why you, the instructor, chose service-learning can help build support among students.

 - RISE can provide a comprehensive orientation tailored meet the needs of different classes.

 - Students should know that content was removed from the class to make space for service-learning.

 - Service-learning works well in resumes and on LinkedIn; the Center for Career Connections can guide students as to how best to list these experiences.

 - Students might be eligible for the Transcript Notation for Service-Learning Faculty Guide, which acknowledges and celebrates the student learning gained and contribution given through service-learning.

 - RISE has worked to foster partnerships on campus and provide remote opportunities with community organizations, both as a way to help engage students no matter their levels of accessibility.